Would love your thoughts, please comment at the end of the post!

 Does anybody else’s pee turn a bright color after taking bariatric multivitamins?

-I recently bought bariatric vitamins, and I noticed that when I take them, I start getting nauseous and it kind of feel like it’s an overload on vitamins but I’m continuing to take them, and recently I just bought the 45-plus iron for after my weight loss surgery.
+I recently bought bariatric vitamins, and I noticed that when I take them, I start getting nauseous and it kind of feels like it’s an overload on vitamins but I’m continuing to take them, and recently I just bought the 45-plus iron for after my weight loss surgery.
 I hope that I can start with this 18+ and work my way up to the 45.

 - Vitamins and minerals after bariatric surgery are a permanent inclusion.